vintagetoolpatch/vintagetoolpatch.github.io/_posts/2024-07-26-circle-cutter.md

 Without the backing board, the disc breaks free leaving some material on the sides.
 ![Circle Cutter](/assets/images/circlecutter/9.jpg)

-You can just turn the disc on the bit by hand to trim it off, so no a big deal.
+You can just turn the disc on the bit by hand to trim it off, so not a big deal.
 ![Circle Cutter](/assets/images/circlecutter/10.jpg)

 The finished disc.